empyreanx/gdnet/README.md

 ## Installation

 Simply drop the `gdnet` directory in your `godot/modules` directory and build for the platfom of your choice.
-GDNet has been verifed to build on Linux (64 bit), MacOS X (32/64 bit), and Windows (32/64 bit cross-compiled using MinGW).
+GDNet has been verified to build on Linux (64 bit), MacOS X (32/64 bit), and Windows (32/64 bit cross-compiled using MinGW).

 ## Example